 Now, this is a cake that can be made into a sheet cake, cupcakes, etc. But I made this recipe for a 3 layer round cake.
 I just love the look of it and the layering with the graham cracker crumble.
-Also, a good crumble in the cake really adds a crunch that you don’t get without nuts, so this helps with that.
-And of course a graham cracker crumble is one of the tastiest things.
-If you don’t have graham crackers, you could use ginger snaps, shortbreads, or another similar cookie.
+Also, a good crumble in the cake really adds a crunch that you don't get without nuts, so this helps with that.
+And of course, a graham cracker crumble is one of the tastiest things.
+If you don't have graham crackers, you could use ginger snaps, shortbreads, or another similar cookie.
+If you love this recipe, you should also check out my Small Batch Carrot Cupcakes or my Pumpkin Spice Cake.

 Also, as this is a cream cheese frosting, I recommend placing it in the fridge if you plan on not eating the whole thing within a few hours.
 You can also freeze the cake into slices, placed into freezer safe/airtight containers.
 Then let it defrost on the counter for like 20-30 minutes before eating.
 This is now my new favorite cake, Spiced Carrot Cake with Cream Cheese Frosting and Graham Cracker Crumble.
 So I hope you love it as much as I do.